What is a Recruitment drive?

 4. Increase the size of your sourcing network

-Your current sourcing and recruitment strategies will not yield results for a successful mass hiring campaign.
+Your current sourcing and recruitment drive strategies will not yield results for a successful mass hiring campaign.
 A key component of mass recruitment strategies is expanding your sourcing network to reach a larger number of ideal candidates than previously.
 To reach a larger candidate pool, you may need to use multiple channels.

 This is similar to marketing in that you notify everyone that you are on a hiring spree and then wait for responses from all sections to come in gradually.
 You can reach out to your candidates in a variety of ways, including:

-- Organizing recruitment events
+- Organizing recruitment drive events

 - Extensive social media activity